signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

     ref (int A, (string Name, List<int> Values) B) Thing { get; }
 }
 ```
-Here again, the non nullable `Name` will be the empty string and the `Values` will be iniitalized to an empty list.
+Here again, the non nullable `Name` will be the empty string and the `Values` will be initialized to
+an empty list.

 For more information on value tuple and more specifically their field names, please read this excellent
 analysis: http://mustoverride.com/tuples_names/.
 The Poco framework handles the field names so that